SamanthaBooth81/clay_and_fire/README.md

 - Instagram Carousel to show products bought by the shoppers.
 - Featured items on the homepage.
+- Additional logic to create discounted coupons and coupons that are displayed on the site and are available to all shoppers and not just those who have subscribed.
+- Returns Functionality

 # Technologies Used
 ## Languages Used